 On the issue of enhancing accessibility for persons with disabilities, the Task Force has held several meetings on how to enhance accessibility to the Human Rights Council, in terms of physical access to meeting rooms, as well as accessibility of o information and documentation.
 The taskforce regularly holds consultations with States, NHRIs, NGOs and other relevant stakeholders, to inform its work to promote equality and inclusion and to enhance accessibility for persons with disabilities to the Council and its work, in accordance with international standards on accessibility for persons with disabilities.

 accessibility plan should be elaborated, to achieve improvements in accessibility to the Council and the work of its mechanisms.

-The results of the consultations will be used to inform the work of the Task Force in relation to the elaboration and development of the accessibility plan.
+questionnaire on what the Human Rights Council’s accessibility plan should include, which saw the participation of States, UN entities, specialized agencies, NHRIs, NGOs, UN staff, persons with disabilities and other relevant stakeholders.
+The results of the consultations have been used to inform the work of the Task Force in relation to the elaboration and development of the accessibility plan.